Hajdenko/admin_users/README.md

-trash and cheaters can exploit
+this was one of my first scripts, It's trash and cheaters can exploit

 # admin_users
 Simple script for showing details about player.